alexcolls/qwami/QWAMI_TOKEN.md

 ## Overview

-QWAMI is the native utility token that powers the KWAMI AI companion ecosystem.
-It enables NFT holders to recharge and enhance their KWAMI's capabilities through a burn-based deflationary model.
+QWAMI is the native utility and economic token that powers the KWAMI AI companion ecosystem.
+It enables NFT holders to recharge and enhance their KWAMI's capabilities while earning **weekly dividends every Friday** from ecosystem profits.
+The token uses a burn-based deflationary model and distributes 80% of all marketplace and minting revenues to holders.

 ## Core Utility